 Benefits of Wages on Demand

-While earned wage access options have a significant, positive impact on employees' lives, employers can expect to reap some benefits as well.
+While earned wage access options have a significant, positive impact on employees' lives, employers can also expect to reap some benefits.
 Here are three major benefits of implementing wages on demand.

 Improved Employee Retention and Talent Attraction